-To address this, we introduce DiffuRank, an approach for ranking rendered views based on 3D priors learned by pre-trained diffusion models.
-By leveraging a pre-trained text-to-3D diffusion model~\cite{jun2023shap}, DiffuRank evaluates the alignment between the captions of each view and the information of its corresponding 3D object.
-The underlying premise is that captions generated from rendered views that closely match the object's 3D information will exhibit a higher alignment, suggesting these views are more representative of the object.
-Consequently, DiffuRank promotes that the preferable views (Figure~\ref{fig:diffurank_effects}) for captioning are those that better reflect the true essence of the 3D objects, leading to more accurate and truthful captions.
+To address this, we introduce DiffuRank, an approach for ranking rendered views with pre-trained diffusion models.
+By leveraging a pre-trained text-to-3D diffusion model~\cite{jun2023shap}, DiffuRank evaluates the alignment between the captions of each view and the corresponding 3D object's information.
+The underlying premise is that captions generated from rendered views that closely match the object's 3D information will exhibit a higher alignment, indicating these views are more representative of the object.
+Consequently, DiffuRank promotes the preferable views (Figure~\ref{fig:diffurank_effects}) for captioning as those that better reflect the true essence of the 3D objects, leading to more accurate and truthful captions.

+Specifically, we first employ image-based captioning models to caption all candidate rendered views.
+We then utilize multiple iterations of a text-to-3D diffusion model objective to estimate an average alignment score, using each caption as a conditioning input for the same underlying 3D object feature, Gaussian noise, and timestamps.
+The intuition here is that captions better aligned with the 3D object feature provide more effective guidance during the diffusion process, resulting in higher alignment scores.
+This score effectively quantifies how well each caption aligns with the corresponding 3D object feature.
+Since the captions are generated from rendered views via captioning models trained through maximum likelihood estimation, the resulting alignment scores inherently reflect the alignment between the rendered views and the original 3D object.
+Higher scores indicate stronger alignment, implying fewer possibilities of being accidental views.

-Specifically, we first employ image-based captioning models to caption all candidate rendered views, and then perform multiple iterations over diffusion model objective to obtain average score estimation for all captions conditional on the same 3D object feature, Gaussian noise, and timestamps.
-This score gauges the alignment between the captions and the corresponding 3D object feature.
-Following this, we rank the views based on their scores and forward the top-N rendered views to GPT4-Vision for the final caption generation.
-Our evaluations through human studies indicate that captions produced with DiffuRank, in conjunction with GPT4-Vision, are of significantly higher quality and exhibit fewer inaccuracies compared to those generated by Cap3D.
-Moreover, our captions are usually richer in detail and fewer hallucinations when using only 6 rendered views than those produced using GPT4-Vision alone across all 28 rendered views or views selected based on default object orientations.
+Following this scoring procedure, we rank the views based on their alignment scores and select the top-N rendered views for further caption generation using GPT4-Vision.
+Human evaluations demonstrate that captions produced using DiffuRank combined with GPT4-Vision exhibit significantly higher quality and fewer inaccuracies compared to captions generated by Cap3D.
+Additionally, our method consistently yields richer, more detailed captions and fewer hallucinations when employing just 6 strategically selected rendered views, as opposed to using GPT4-Vision directly on all 28 views or those selected by default object orientations.